ClissonFlorian/Centreon-Powershell-Module/README.md

 ### Permissions
 <a id="Permissions"></a>

-Enable Reach API Configuration and/or Reach API Realtime on the user.
+* Enable Reach API Configuration and/or Reach API Realtime on the user.
-**Allow user to use centreon API**
 <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/api_rest/index.html#permissions">(Centreon Permissions)</a>

 ### Install